HP Inc Annual Shareholders Meeting Transcript

 Operator

-Thank you.
-Good afternoon, everyone.
-We're glad you could join us for HP Inc.'s 2019 Annual Meeting of Stockholders.
-Meeting is now called to order.
+Thank you very much, and good afternoon, everyone.
+We're glad you could join us for HP Inc.'s 2021 Annual Meeting of Stockholders.
+The meeting is now called to order.
 I'm Chip Bergh, Chairman of the Board of HP.
-I'm joined here by Dion Weisler, HP's CEO, President and Director; Kim Rivera, HP's President of Strategy and Business Management and Chief Legal Officer; and Beth Howe, HP's Head of Investor Relations.
+I'm joined here by Enrique Lores, HP's CEO, President and Director; and Harvey Anderson, HP's Chief Legal Officer and Corporate Secretary.
+The past year has truly been unprecedented in a number of ways.
+We, as a Board, are very pleased by the resilience, rigor and agility, demonstrated by HP to meet the needs of all of our key stakeholders, including our people, our customers, our partners and, of course, our stockholders.

-It has been yet another exciting year for the company as we continue to position the business for long-term sustainable growth.
-From growing our diverse board to accelerating our momentum in services, solutions and 3D printing and driving strong business growth, we have much to be proud of at HP.
-We are looking forward to walking you through some of the details of our progress.
+But our work here is far from done.
+And frankly, we see significant opportunities ahead to create stockholder value.
+Some of these opportunities are directly tied to the accelerated tre

 HP Inc Annual Shareholders Meeting Transcript